for Veterans and the Public

 Many people don't know that they have hepatitis C, because the symptoms of the infection often are very mild.
 Some people with hepatitis C feel tired or have an upset stomach.
 Others may not have any symptoms at all.

 Even if you do not have any symptoms, hepatitis C is still a serious illness.
 There are medications that can cure hepatitis C in most people.
 It is important to get treated for hepatitis C because it stays in your body unless it is treated and cured.
 You can give hepatitis C to someone else and can develop other health problems yourself if it is not treated.

 Hepatitis C is a common cause of cirrhosis of the liver in the United States, and a leading reason for liver transplantation.
 In cirrhosis, healthy liver tissue is replaced by scar tissue.
 You can find more information on the VA Hepatitis C website

 Will coinfection affect my treatments?

 With the current generation of hepatitis C drugs, the chance of curing hepatitis C is very high.
+Everyone with hepatitis C should be treated, with the goal of clearing hepatitis C from the body.
 Working closely with your medical providers will give you the best chance for successful treatment.